-G. Budget Considerations for FY2025
+VII.
+Budget Considerations for FY2025

 Item Summary (Forrest Westall): The UNRBA is moving into support of the rules readoption process.
 This will change the focus of the organization but will require significant effort and technical support throughout the process.
 The UNRBA will need to forge a strong relationship between DWR, EMC, and the General Assembly to support an effective readoption process.
 Working closely with DWR, the UNRBA should strongly engage on redrafting of the rules and provide technical support and public input to stakeholders and DWR.
 We hope this process will go smoothly, but it is already clear that the UNRBA will need to work diligently to keep Consensus Principles II and the technical data analysis and modeling before the agencies and the stakeholders.
 The recommendations developed lay out a path that is unique for Falls Lake and a departure from previous nutrient management efforts.
 This new approach will need significant support to develop rules that make sense and are effective in maintaining uses in Falls Lake.
 The UNRBA will remain committed to working through this with DWR and the staff responsible for developing revised rules.
-In addition, the UNRBA will proceed with working on getting a specific 303(d) assessment methodology for Falls Lake and for continuing the development of a sitespecific chlorophyll-a standard.
+In addition, the UNRBA will proceed with working on getting a specific 303(d) assessment methodology for Falls Lake and for continuing the development of a site-specific chlorophyll-a standard.
 At their November meeting, the Board indicated that it made sense to maintain the current funding level to support the rules readoption process.
 The Executive Director and consultant team are working on a draft budget and planned scope of work for review and approval by the PFC at the February meeting.
 The budget will need to include:

-- UNRBA Management and Administration-support to the Executive Director for meetings, minutes and follow-up to all of the meetings/interactions between the Executive Director and the membership. - Continue to support implementation of current rules during the rules readoption process - o Support development of nutrient crediting or alternative metrics for eligible projects and activities - o Continue administration and technical support of IAIA program - o Coordinate joint consultation among UNRBA members to assess and document consistent application of new development requirements - Support development of draft rule changes - o Modeling support and data analysis to address specific questions that are likely to occur during rule development and negotiation as well assessment and criteria development - o Provide technical responses to issues raised by stakeholders about specific rule proposals - o Assist DWR in the coordination of working groups, drafting and compiling proposed language, and facilitating discussions - o Coordinate legislative engagement in the rule development process - o Draft modifications to UNRBA Bylaws to align with the structure of the revised rules - Strategy support in developing alternatives for legislative action needed to go with the new rules - Preliminary reporting template for the 5-yr and 25-yr status reports discussed in the UNRBA recommendations and Consensus Principles II - Support development of Falls Lake assessment methodology and site-specific chlorophyll-a criteria - o Support for the development of a revised 303(d) methodology for Falls Lake - o Development of a site-specific chlorophyll-a standard for Falls Lake - o Planning and presentation support for needed meetings with DWR and stakeholders on the sitespecific proposals prior to submittal and after - Communication support - o Respond to questions from stakeholders and media - o Develop materials to support communication to elected officials, legislators, general public, technical staff, and stakeholders - o Host workshops for UNRBA members, stakeholders, and NC Collaboratory researchers to discuss proposed rule language, discuss site-specific proposals, etc. - o Present to annual conferences, EMC meetings, NSAB meetings, etc. - Provide fiscal evaluation of proposed rule changes and prepare for coordination with DWR on the State's fiscal analysis - Preliminary planning for UNRBA monitoring program design. - H. Submittal of Recommendations for a Revised Nutrient Management Strategy and Developing a
+- UNRBA Management and Administration - Continue to support implementation of current rules during the rules readoption process - Support development of nutrient crediting or alternative metrics for eligible projects and activities on existing and new development - o Continue administration and technical support of IAIA program - Coordinate joint consultation among UNRBA members to assess and document consistent application of new development requirements - Support development of draft rule changes - Modeling support and data analysis to address specific questions that are likely to occur during rule development and negotiation as well assessment and criteria development - Provide technical responses to issues raised by stakeholders about specific rule proposals - Assist DWR in the coordination of working groups, drafting and compiling proposed language, and facilitating discussions - o Coordinate legislative engagement in the rule development process - Draft modifications to UNRBA Bylaws to align with the structure of the revised rules - Strategy support in developing alternatives for legislative action needed to go with the new rules - Preliminary reporting template for the 5-yr and 25-yr status reports discussed in the UNRBA recommendations and Consensus Principles II - Support development of Falls Lake assessment methodology and site-specific chlorophyll-a criteria - Support for the development of a revised 303(d) methodology for Falls Lake - o Development of a site-specific chlorophyll-a standard for Falls Lake

+- Planning and presentation support for needed meetings with DWR and stakeholders on the site-specific proposals prior to submittal and after - Communication support - Respond to questions from stakeholders and media - Develop materials to support communication to elected officials, legislators, general public, technical staff, and stakeholders - Host workshops for UNRBA members, stakeholders, and NC Collaboratory researchers to discuss proposed rule language, discuss site-specific proposals, etc. - Present to annual conferences, Environmental Management Commission meetings, NSAB meetings, etc. - Provide fiscal evaluation of proposed rule changes and prepare for coordination with DWR on the State's fiscal analysis - Preliminary planning for UNRBA monitoring program design